Leave a Message

 Key Findings

-• Pacific Heights has the trophy tier: full-floor and mansion sales reached about $8 million, while Lower Pacific Heights tops out far lower.
+• The ceiling is the real divide: Pacific Heights condo sales reached about $8 million, while Lower Pacific Heights topped out near $3.35 million.

 What Defines Pacific Heights?

 Pacific Heights is San Francisco's grand address.
 Its mansion-lined streets, the Gold Coast, sit alongside large full-floor condominiums and elegant pre-war buildings, with sweeping views over the Marina to the Golden Gate.
-The scale is the point: formal entertaining space, high ceilings, and provenance that holds value through market cycles.
+The scale is the point: formal entertaining space, high ceilings, and a trophy ceiling that reached about $8 million in early 2026.
 It is the neighborhood buyers choose when they want room and grandeur in a setting that signals established wealth.

 For a closer look, see Rises.co's guide to design-forward condo living in Pacific Heights.